Projects Using Recycled Burlap Bags

 Here are a few projects showing the versatility of using recycled burlap

-If you have a great project you'd like to share about please get in touch and we'll be sure to load your photos to both the website and our facebook page!
+If you have a great project you'd like to share, please get in touch with us and we'll be sure to load your photos to both our website and facebook page!

 Contact us and let us know what you're up to.

-Burlap Bag PlantersUsing burlap bags for planters instead of expensive wine barrels or buckets is the way to go!
+Burlap Bag PlantersUsing burlap bags as planters instead of expensive wine barrels or buckets is the way to go!

 Needing only a small piece of wire mesh and a burlap bag, it's both simple and inexpensive to make.
 The nature of the bag allows the earth to "breathe" and it cannot be overwatered.